LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Bots/BotGroups.md

 <img class="fancyimage" style="width:500px" src="img/ConvoBuilder/botGroups_createGroup.png">

 ...but you didn't end up assigning the new bot group to the bot at that time, the new bot group won't be displayed on the bots dashboard because it doesn't have any bots within it.
 To resolve this, go into a bot's **Bot Settings** and assign the bot group to the bot.
-You'll see the bot group displayed in the pick list of available bot groups.
+You'll see the bot group displayed in the pick list of available bot groups (shown above).